Abhisheknakka/datatalks-final-project/README.md

 - **RAG-Powered**: The chatbot utilizes the power of Retrieval Augmented Generation to provide relevant and accurate information tailored to user queries.

 ## Project Structure

+Run the command ```tree /F``` in the project main folder to display the directory structure up to the last element

 ```plaintext
 📂 datatalks-final-project